webqit/quantum-js/README.md

 This is discussed extensively in [the introductory blog post](https://dev.to/oxharris/on-the-language-of-reactivity-part-1-and-introducing-the-observer-api-pkn-temp-slug-2525455?preview=74f1766eb6ae03dff8a4ceee33c4b1b534dc2fb007ddfc9e651e6e03ef59394d784f84e98d50cc7f1b48584585153af5fb1516c3d2555a80510d77d9)<sup>draft</sup>

 We realized that we could solve the "Language of Reactivity" down to just plain "JavaScript" - in a way that translates well into something that can comfortably be driven by the JS engine - both in terms of compilation and runtime!
-Having validated much of the assumptions over the years, we've now come to explore "Contract Functions" as a potential native language feature!
+Having validated much of the assumptions over the years, we've now come to explore "Reflex Functions" as a potential native language feature!

 ## An Overview

-Contract Functions have a distinguishing syntax: a double star notation.
+Reflex Functions have a distinguishing syntax: a double star notation.

 ```js
 function** calculate() {